Cost Estimation Methods and Tools in Project Management

-PERT (Program Evaluation and Review Technique) uses the three-point estimation technique to determine the activity durations within a project.
+PERT Method (Program Evaluation and Review Technique) uses the three-point estimation technique to determine the activity durations within a project.

-Cost Estimation Methods – Keystones
+Keystones of Cost Estimation Methods

 - Parametric Estimation uses both historical records and statistical records to estimate costs.
-It provides more accurate results than the analogous estimation and expert judgement.
+It provides more accurate results than the analogous estimation and expert judgment.

-- Three point estimation uses three estimates which are optimistic, pessimistic and most likely to calculate the average costs.
-It provides more accurate results than the analogous estimation, expert judgement and parametric estimation.
+- The three-point estimation uses three estimates which are optimistic, pessimistic and most likely to calculate the average costs.
+It provides more accurate results than the analogous estimation, expert judgment, and parametric estimation.

 - Bottom-up estimation analyzes each work package from the lowest level to the uppermost level.
-Although it is time consuming, it provides the most accurate estimation.
+Although it is time-consuming, it provides the most accurate estimation.